-- 17.1 Members Clubs and Miners' Welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Club Machine Permit.
-The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance.
-A Club Machine Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D). - 17.2 The Council's Licensing Authority may only refuse an application on one or more of the following grounds; that: - the applicant does not fulfill the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - a permit held by the applicant has been cancelled in the previous ten years; or - an objection has been lodged by the Gambling Commission or the police.
+17.1 Members Clubs and Miners' Welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Club Machine Permit.
+The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B3A, B4, C or D, only one of which may be a B3A machine), equal chance gaming and games of chance.
+A Club Machine Permit will enable the premises to provide gaming machines (3 machines of categories B3A, B4, C or D, only one of which may be a B3A machine).

+Commercial Clubs may site up to 3 machines from categories B4, C or D only, with a Club Machine Permit.

+- 17.2 The Council's Licensing Authority may only refuse an application on one or more of the following grounds; that: - the applicant does not fulfill the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - a permit held by the applicant has been cancelled in the previous ten years; or - an objection has been lodged by the Gambling Commission or the police.